 As long as there are no significant changes to the size of your foot and you have not undergone any surgical procedures to your foot in the time following the taking of your mold, it’s no problem at all to have more orthotic devices made from your existing mold.

-Because you orthotic device will cause changes to the way you carry your body, initially, your body may protest.
-It is often recommended that you gradually increase the amount of time you wear your device throughout the day until your body has had a chance to adjust to the device.
+Because you orthotic device will cause changes to the way you carry your Healthy Body, initially, your Healthy Body may protest.
+It is often recommended that you gradually increase the amount of time you wear your device throughout the day until your Healthy Body has had a chance to adjust to the device.